 Seven days was just enough

-We arrived at Gare Du Nord at 9 am to find enormous queues owning to the fact that a volcano in Iceland had erupted.
+We arrived at Gare Du Nord at 9 am to find enormous queues because of the famous Iceland volcano eruption.
 We had been too busy to watch TV news and knew nothing of it.

 Want more to do?
-Check out some Paris street art.
+Check out some Parisan street art.

 The part of Paris we chose for this visit was the Marais, we were just a street from Filles du Calvaire metro stop near the border of the 3rd and the 11th arr.
 We felt it was a great location, far enough from the busiest parts of the Marais but close enough for the benefits.